destroyedlolo/GPMFMetersGenerator/README.md

 ## TODO list

-Here the list of already known needed improvements
+Here the list of already known needed improvements (as of V2)

-- [X] Multi part video handling
+- [ ] Multi part video handling
-- [ ] Better support of timewrap video (for the moment, the result is a bit crappy)
 - [X] Speedup images generation
 - [X] Colorizes past figures
+- [ ] Show full journey using external GPX trace file (*need to create a Fixer as the ones I got are crappy*)
 - [ ] Inlays video's path on a map
 - [ ] Add threading support to parallelise images' generation.
+- [ ] Better support of timewrap video (for the moment, the result is a bit crappy)